openebs-archive/openebs-docs/docs/setupstoragepools.md

 ## Scheduling a Pool on a Node

 If you want to schedule your pool on a particular node please follow [this](https://docs.openebs.io/docs/next/scheduler.html) procedure before applying the *openebs-operator.yaml* file.
-Please refer [installation](/docs/next/installation.html#install-openebs-using-kubectl) to deploy OpenEBS cluster in your k8s environment which will create a default storage pool on the host path.Jiva volumes will be deployed inside this path only.
+Please refer [installation](/docs/next/installation.html#install-openebs-using-kubectl) to deploy OpenEBS cluster in your k8s environment which will create a default storage pool on the host path.
+Jiva volumes will be deployed inside this path only.

 For example, if you want to run a Percona application in this storage pool, you must create a storage class yaml called as *openebs-storageclasses.yaml* by adding the storage pool name in the *openebs-percona* storage class as Percona application is used in the example.